LucySargent/firstApp/README.md

 # README
-URL             Action      Purpose
-/users          index       page to list all users /users/1        show        page to show user with id 1 /users/new      new         page to make a new user /users/1/edit   edit        page to edit user with id 1
+HTTP            URL             Action      Purpose GET             /users          index       page to list all users GET             /users/1        show        page to show user with id 1 GET             /users/new      new         page to make a new user POST            /users          create      create a new user GET             /users/1/       edit        edit page to edit user with id 1 PATCH           /users/1        update      update user with id 1 DELETE          /users/1        destroy     delete user with id 1